-Endometriosis effects 10% of people who were born with a uterus; in terms of a global number, that's around 176 million individuals.
-Whilst it's more prevalent in individuals between the age of 30 to 40, it can effect anyone who is of a reproductive age and sometimes can affect individuals prior to puberty.
+Endometriosis affects 10% of people who were born with a uterus; in terms of a global number, that's around 176 million individuals.
+Whilst it's more prevalent in individuals between the age of 30 to 40, it can affect anyone who is of a reproductive age and sometimes can affect individuals prior to puberty.

 Research suggests that endometriosis can be hereditary with Hansen & Eyster (2010) stating that an individual who has a direct relative with endometriosis is 5-7 times more likely to develop it.
 You're also more likely to develop endometriosis if you've never given birth, started your periods at a young age, have irregular menstrual cycles (such as a cycle being less than 72 hours or if you bleed heavily), have a low body mass index or have an abnormal uterus (Mayo Clinic, 2021).

 Once upon a time the leading theory suggested that endometriosis can be caused by retrograde menstruation (which basically means having a backwards period).
 Instead of your menstrual blood leaving your body, it ends up flowing back through your fallopian tubes and into your pelvic cavity.
 This apparently would then allow the 'endometrial cells to stick to the pelvic walls and surfaces of pelvic organs, where they grow and continue to thicken and bleed over the course of each menstrual cycle' (Mayo Clinic, 2021).